Recovering Workers’ Comp Benefits For Psychological Injuries

 We Have What It Takes To Recover Benefits For Psychological Injuries

 These cases often encounter opposition from insurance providers.
-At Cullen Legal in Bristol, we have the experience to litigate these cases and produce positive outcomes.
+At Cullen Legal in Bristol, we have the experience to litigate these cases and produce positive outcomes for Bucks County clients.
 Attorney Robert L. Cullen has helped clients recover benefits for psychological injuries, including one client who was sexually assaulted on the job.

 Attorney Robert L. Cullen has practiced workers’ compensation law since 1994.
 Our firm has the resources and the relationships with medical professionals that help us develop strong cases that produce positive results.
 We provide a level of personal service that is extremely important to our clients as they work to recover from their injuries and return to work.